BOJ loses bark and bite under humbled Kuroda

 In the past, the market has learned to expect the unexpected.

-In 2013, when the BOJ deployed its massive asset-buying program, dubbed "quantitative and qualitative easing" (QQE), his shock therapy boosted stocks and weakened the yen.
+In 2013, when the BOJ deployed its massive asset-buying programme, dubbed "quantitative and qualitative easing" (QQE), his shock therapy boosted stocks and weakened the yen.

 Further surprises came with an expansion of QQE in October 2014, and then the switch to negative rates early in 2016, which he had denied was an option just days before.